GameFoundry/bsf/Documentation/Manuals/Native/bslfx.md

 # Blocks {#bslfx_b}
 Blocks are containers for parameters.
 In HLSL/GLSL they're usually called constant/uniform buffers.
 Actual layout of the blocks is therefore defined in their source language, and using the Block command we just make them available to the high level interface.
 The name of the block must be the same as the corresponding constant/uniform buffer.

-Parameters don't have to belong to a block but if they do you can share parameter blocks with multiple instances of @ref BansheeEngine::Material "Material", which is more efficient.
+Parameters don't have to belong to a block but if they do you can share parameter blocks with multiple instances of @ref bs::Material "Material", which is more efficient.
 Normally this is not something you need to worry about unless working low level with the renderer.

 Blocks all begin with the Block keyword, followed by a name.
 The name must match the name of the constant/uniform block in actual shader code:
 ~~~~~~~~~~~~~~